ejrdeleon/week05-product-landing-page/README.md

 ### Why Responsiveness Matters

 A non-responsive site loses a significant portion of its audience.
-In the Philippines, mobile internet access is dominant — a café's landing page must work perfectly on a smartphone.
+In the Philippines, mobile internet access is dominant — a cafe's landing page must work perfectly on a smartphone.
 This project ensures:

 - No horizontal scrolling at any breakpoint
 - Touch-friendly button sizing (minimum 44×44px)
 - Readable font sizes on small screens